-We ship the bees in tubes, November 1st - March 1st, while they are in a state of deep hibernation.
+We ship the bees in tubes (generally 4 are females), November 1st - March 1st, while they are in a state of deep hibernation.
 When the weather warms in early spring, the hibernating bees emerge from their holes.
 They will need a nesting block with holes in which to live and breed.
 We also recommend Brian Griffin’s wonderful book, The Orchard Mason Bee.

 Not recommended for Gulf Coastal Texas, Louisiana, Mississippi, Alabama, or S. Florida.

 Price includes delivery via Priority Mail (US Postal Service) either to your mailbox, or to a Post Office box.
 Order Monday through Wednesday for shipping the following Tuesday.
 Bees are sent out on Tuesdays.
 Unless you specify otherwise, we will send your Bees on the next possible shipping day.
 You could also request delayed delivery in the Order-Specific Comments box.